You will need to register and create an account to use this resource.

 Users can search the full database, limit searches by Author, Work or Publication, or browse a selected Author (e.g., Homerus) from an alphabetical menu.
 Advanced Search permits combination of different terms in one search.

 A polytonic Greek font must be installed on your computer in order to view some texts.
 You should use the Unicode option on the Search screen for texts to display in Greek.
+See the Unicode Fonts page for downloads.
 You may have to use Beta Code equivalents to enter Greek words or phrases into the search box.
 Advanced search provides a Greek keyboard (click on keyboard icon to the right of the Search box) on which you can click to select Greek letters.

 When results are displayed, select Unicode under Settings, Greek Display for the best display in Greek characters.